Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Proposition kinetics for LRTMR

-Here it is assumed that $B$ will report to $A$ about $E$ what it actually thinks (believes about) of $E_b$.
-In some circumstances $B$ reports its past beliefs rather than current beliefs (indeed $B$ may already have established that $P_B(E) = 1$ before communicating a likelihood ratio $r = \LR^0_B(E,H,\neg H)$ to $A$.
-But once $P_B(E) = 1$, unavoidably (for $B$) $\LR_B(E,H,\neg)=1$ just as well, a value not worth being communicated.
+Here it is assumed that $B$ will report to $A$ about $E$ what it actually thinks (believes about) of $E_B$.
+In some circumstances $B$ reports its past beliefs rather than current beliefs.
+Indeed $B$ may already have established that $P_B(E) = 1$ before communicating a likelihood ratio $r = \LR^0_B(E,H,\neg H)$ to $A$.
+But once $P_B(E) = 1$, unavoidably (for $B$) $LR_B(E,H,\neg H)=1$ just as well, a value not worth of being communicated.\footnote{ This is a difficult point as $B$ is unlikely to agree with $A$ on the use of $E_B$, to begin with, if $B$ is subsequently unable to say anything relevant (though unknown to $A$) about its findings on $P_B(E)$.
+The fact that $B$ engages in the protocol at all provides statistically relevant information to $A$ which $A$ can, but should not, use for a subjective update of its priors.}

-\item $A$ may subsequently announce to $B$ that it has become convinced that $P_B(E) = 1$.
-This information is processed by $A$ by way of performing Bayesian conditioning. \end{itemize}
+\item $A$ and $B$ may now proceed with the protocol as it has been specified above without proposition kinetics. \end{enumerate}